MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 }
 ```

-Device receives the shadow update, takes required action and update the reported shadow state.
+Device receives the shadow update, takes necessary action, and updates the reported shadow state.

 **Topic**: